Concurrency

 let result = task.join(h) -- result = 42

-task.join blocks the current task until the spawned task completes, then returns its result — the value of the last expression in the spawned function’s body.
-While waiting, the scheduler runs other pending tasks.
+task.join parks the current task until the spawned task completes, then returns its result — the value of the last expression in the spawned function’s body.
+While waiting, the OS thread runs other tasks.

 If the spawned task failed with a runtime error, task.join propagates the error.